astropanther/astroblackpanther/README.md

 - 🧠 ML projects on exoplanet detection, star clustering, and neural networks
 - 🌍 Advocating for equity, education & resilience through tech
 - 🎙️ Speaking and mentoring in the tech community
+- 🌍 Earth Observation for Coastal Resilience in the Caribbean and Latin America

 ---